christroutner/docker-wormhole-bin/README.md

 `./run-image`

-* After the blockchain syncs, you can access the insight server at port 3001.
-You can check on progress with the command `docker logs wormhole-node`.
+* You can check on progress with the command `docker logs wormhole-node`.

-## Ideas for future improvement:
-* Expand the setup for mainnet
-* Push image to Docker Hub for easy download (~3.5 GB)